It’s Not Just Sci Fi: Bringing Digital Graphic Recording into the AI Age

 Precision Medicine is changing the face of healthcare.

 Thanks to wearables like FitBit and affordable DNA testing like 23 and Me, doctors capture more patient data than ever before.
 From genetics to behaviors to personal preferences, doctors can now gain holistic insights into the people they care for.
-Even more important is the potential new technologies hold to let doctors collaborate with patients on their well-being.
+Even more important is the potential new AI technologies hold to let doctors collaborate with patients on their well-being.

 2) Social Media for Social Good: Identifying